The term smart-casual defines an informal Western dress code that is generally casual but with proper and smart attire components.

 This outfit is so simple that it’s often overlooked.
 It’s easy to forget how chic this style can be.

 A white dress shirt brings a fresh sensibility to jeans, making them feel fresh and updated.
 To keep this style carefree, leave your dress shirt untucked.

 Depending on how conservative or rugged you wish to appear, you can opt for loafers or Chelsea boots.
 Either way, I recommend brown leather; black would feel too severe.

 Smart Casual Faux Pas

-Although smart casual dress code is entirely open to interpretations, there are some things you should avoid.
+And although the smart casual dress code is entirely open to interpretation, there are some things you should avoid.

 Going too casual is one of them.
 Remember, we want to add formality to our casual appearance.

 Avoid using a single color scheme for all clothing pieces.
 They might be of different shades but are still of the same color.

 The same applies to the opposite.
 Choosing colors from every side of the color spectrum will make you look too flashy and shining.
 Not at all clean and simple.

 Finally, wearing way too complicated and hard prints and patterns is something you should avoid.